billforsternz/winged-spider/example/input/Experiments.md

 @Z (continued)

-The [previous section](getting-started.html) introduced a series of experiments, let's keep the momentup flowing.
+The [previous section](getting-started.html) introduced a series of experiments, let's keep the momentum flowing.

-##Experiment #2, Unaltered Project
+## Experiment #2, Unaltered Project

 The next experiment is to run winged-spider without forcing a rebuild (no command line options).
 In this case Winged Spider